 Searing escarole brings out its light bitter flavor.
-Sweet honey and creamy, salty feta cheese complement that bitterness and turn this plain leafy green into a restaurant-worthy appetizer. - Brooklyn Salt
+Sweet honey and creamy, salty feta cheese complement that bitterness and turn this plain leafy green into a restaurant-worthy appetizer. —Dorie Colangelo

-- Wash the escarole thoroughly, making sure to get between the leaves to rid them of any sand, shake off, and sprinkle with salt and pepper.
+Wash the escarole thoroughly, making sure to get between the leaves to rid them of any sand.
+Shake off most of the water, and sprinkle the escarole with salt and pepper.

-- Transfer escarole to a plate, top with feta cheese, walnuts and drizzle with honey.
+Transfer the escarole to a plate, top with feta cheese, walnuts and drizzle with honey.
+Serve right away.